django-cms/django-cms/docs/extending_cms/placeholders.rst

 .. |edit-banner| image:: ../images/edit-banner.png

-Once in Front-end editing mode, your placeholders should display a menu, allowing you to add plugins to them.
-The following screen shot shows a default selection of plugins in an empty placeholder.
+Once in Front-end editing mode, switch to **Structure mode**, and you should be able to see an outline of the placeholder, and a menu, allowing you to add plugins to them.
+The following screen sh, ot shows a default selection of plugins in an empty placeholder.

 |frontend-placeholder-add-plugin|